What is Information Literacy?

 WHERE ARE WE AT?

-Information Literacy provision and practise varies considerably amongst LIPSSEE member Prep Schools, mainly because of their autonomous nature.
+Information Literacy provision and practice varies considerably amongst LIPSSEE member Prep Schools, mainly because of their autonomous nature.
 Every school has its own particular priorities and aims and these can in turn bolster or hinder the level of interaction the librarian can have with teachers in order to promote the teaching of Information Literacy.
 Where schools actively pursue project and research-based learning this naturally provides excellent opportunities for pupils to develop their Information Literacy skills.
 However, so often management teams just see the work of the school library as centred around the promotion of literacy and reader development, and whilst we all agree that this is one of the critical roles of the school library we are really about promoting ALL literacies if our children are to participate effectively in an information society.
 Of course reading is central to this but digital and information literacies are also essential 21st century life skills.
 Unfortunately not all school management teams allow their librarians to provide such a holistic approach.
 However, some Prep Schools are surging ahead and attempting to introduce whole-school information skills programmes, whilst others are targeting specific year groups or subjects or even working on individual projects that will encourage research and the synthesis of information.
 In some schools, the librarian supports a teacher-based delivery of Information Literacy skills; in others they spearhead it.
 Some school librarians are heavily involved with the planning, delivery and assessment of Information Literacy skills, whereas others are more firmly focused on literacy and reader development and, of course, there are those who are fortunate enough to be able to achieve both!

 USEFUL WEB SITES.